KxSystems/docs/docs/wp/trend-indicators/index.md

 $$aroonOsc= aroonUp - aroonDown$$

 The oscillator moves above the zero line when $aroonUp$ moves above the $aroonDown$.
-The oscillator drops below the zero line when the $aroonDown$ moves above the $aroonDown$.
+The oscillator drops below the zero line when the $aroonDown$ moves above the $aroonUp$.

 ## Conclusion